 To keep the brown bags open, there is a special plastic circle you can buy.
 It stays at the top of the bag, and keeps it open so you have an easier time getting your leaves in the bag.

-Try to keep your bags dry until you can dispose of them.
+When you’re finished, try to keep your bags dry until you can dispose of them.
 Soggy bags may rip open when you are finally ready to move them.
 Be sure to fold the top of the bag so it is closed.
 That way rain cannot get inside.

 Curb side pick up – Some towns offer curb side leaf removal.
 That’s all you need to do is rake or blow your leaves into a pile by the street, and the town will come and vacuum them up.
 If your town does not offer this service, you may want to locate a landscaper who can provide this service.

 Here are a few more of our articles you may enjoy: